salak96/laravel-easy-pos/README.md

-## Laravel Easy POS – Installation Service
+## Installation & Custom Invoice Template Service

 We offer a hassle-free installation service for Laravel Easy POS for just **$29**.
 Need a custom invoice template?
 We can design one for an additional price!